-Dos Santos International is pleased to announce their most recent installation in grain handling on a floating grain terminal on the Mississippi River.
+Dos Santos International is pleased to announce their most recent installation handling grain on a floating terminal on the Mississippi River.

 The profile for this system is 18.5 meters of lift at a 50 degree incline.
 It boasts an impressive belt width of 84 inches and a volumetric rate of 2268 t/h (2950cu-m/h).
 This will elevate mostly hard grains like corn and soybeans, but could include some meals.